Development of this quiz is in progress.

 What documents should be updated when project scope statement is complete?

-B | Requirements documentation, requirements traceability matrix. |
+A | Project charter, requirements documentation, and requirements traceability matrix. |

-C | Project charter, requirements documentation, and requirements traceability matrix. |
+B | Stakeholder register, requirements documentation, and requirements traceability matrix. |

-D | Stakeholder register, requirements documentation, and requirements traceability matrix. |
+D | Stakeholder register, requirements documentation, and work breakdown structure. |

 Stakeholder register, requirements documentation, and requirements traceability matrix must be updated so other team members and stakeholders would use project scope statement in other planning processes.